 Places to See a Sunset in the Smoky Mountains

-Myrtle Point is hands down the best spot to watch the sunrise just a few steps from Mt.
+Cliff Top is hands down the best spot to watch the sunset just a few steps from Mt.
 Leconte.
-The overlook is the perfect place to watch the Great Smoky Mountains come alive.
+The overlook is the perfect place to watch the Great Smoky Mountains explode with colors.

 At 6,643 feet, Clingmans Dome is the highest point in the Great Smoky Mountains and an unmatched place to watch the sky change as the sun goes down.
 At this altitude, the colors linger for a long time.
 Take the short but steep hike from the parking lot up to the Observation Tower for 360-degree views.
 Don’t forget to take a flashlight for the walk back to your car!
 To get there, take U.S. 441 south from Gatlinburg and look for the Clingmans Dome road just one-tenth of a mile south of Newfound Gap.